Gordon Banks (American football)

-Gordon Gerard Banks (born March 12, 1958) is an American former professional football wide receiver in the National Football League (NFL) for the New Orleans Saints and Dallas Cowboys.
+Gordon Gerard Banks (born March 12, 1958) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the New Orleans Saints and Dallas Cowboys.
 He also was a member of the Oakland Invaders of the United States Football League (USFL).
-He played college football at Stanford University.
+He played college football for the Stanford Cardinal.

 Early life

 Banks attended Loyola High School in the Pico-Union neighborhood, lettering in football and track.

 He accepted a football scholarship from Stanford University, where he was a backup at wide receiver.
 In 1977, he was second on the team with 16 kickoff returns for 222 yards (13.9-yard average).

 In 1978, he led the team with 13 kickoff returns for 269 yards (20.7-yard average).
 He finished his college career with 29 receptions for 294 yards and 5 touchdowns.

 He became a standout in track, running the 100 metres in 10.33 seconds.

 Professional career

 New Orleans Saints

 Banks was signed as an undrafted free agent by the New Orleans Saints after the 1980 NFL draft.
 As a rookie, he played mainly on special teams and had 4 tackles.
 He was waived on October 12, 1981.